-While the list looks short, it covers some of the most popular email clients.
-About 70% of all emails are opened in one of these email clients, according to Litmus’ Email Client Market Share.
-Potentially, the majority of consumers could benefit from being painlessly unsubscribed using the list-unsubscribe functionality—if the email senders have set it up.
+While the list looks short, it covers the most popular email clients according to Litmus’ Email Client Market Share.
+The majority of consumers could benefit from being painlessly unsubscribed using the list-unsubscribe functionality—if the email senders have set it up.

-How do I know if list-unsubscribe is set up for my campaigns?
+How do I set up list-unsubscribe for my campaigns?

-If you’re looking to find out whether a brand’s email has list-unsubscribe set up, you’ll have to take a look at the email’s header.
-Accessing your email’s header information works a little differently for every inbox provider.
+You can also access your email’s header information manually, but it works a little differently for every inbox provider.
 In Gmail, for example, you can view your email’s header via the dropdown menu on the right of the sender details.

 Does your email contain a list-unsubscribe header?